tinyx3k/ransomware.live/docs/profiles.md

 ## nemty

-_ Description :_
-Nemty is a ransomware that was discovered in September 2019.
+>Nemty is a ransomware that was discovered in September 2019.
 Fortinet states that they found it being distributed through similar ways as Sodinokibi and also noted artfifacts they had seen before in Gandcrab.

 - https://www.mcafee.com/blogs/other-blogs/mcafee-labs/nemty-ransomware-learning-by-doing/